deeadebayo/herstory/README.md

 _imgTask_ - Minifies all our images using aggressive compression methods for faster loading

-### Import commands to locally build/serve project
+### Important commands to locally build/serve project
 _build_ - runs all the tasks above in that order.
 Exits after completion

 _serve_ - starts up a quick server (BrowserSync) and file watcher, you can visit on your local (localhost) or same network (IP address from same wifi)